The Ultimate Guide to Shooter Jobs

 3. Do I really have to pay?

-How do I know you work?
+4. How do I know your job site works?

+Check our Facebook page with over a quarter million followers.
 Go through our past post by others for a ton of success stories.
-We have been around since 2010 and have helped tons of veterans find employment.
+We have been around since 2010 and have helped thousands of veterans find employment.
 If we were a scam you would see a ton of complaints and no fans.

 4. “OPSEC be damned!
 I'm going to post my whole resume and clearance on your public page!
 What job should I apply for?”

 First, don't post your bio or clearance level on a public Facebook page.
 If the right person sees it, then you lose your clearance.
 If the wrong person sees it, then you lose your family.
 Think before you post.

 Second, we have no idea what job you should apply for; we don't read tealeaves.
 Start with the ones you are qualified for.
 Then, narrow it down to the ones that interest you.